 - Who are your competitors? (point of reference in regards to what they are doing.
-What are the opportunities? what can we do in response?)
+Are there opportunities?
+How can we form a response?)

-- What have you done in the past? (be open in sharing what has worked, what hasn’t in regards to promotions both online & offline, as this can impact strategy setting)
+- What have you done in the past? (be open to sharing what has worked and what hasn’t.
+Focus on promotions both online & offline, as this can impact strategy setting)

-- Can you provide budget allocated to digital or at least a range? (paid media and channel utilisation is dependent on budget available & time frame to achieve goals).
+- Can you provide budget allocated to digital or at least a range? (paid media and channel utilisation are dependent on budget available & time frame to achieve goals).

-We find that there are a number of agencies that do not provide adequate transparency when it comes to whether or not your services are rendered under the actual team itself.
+We find that there are a number of agencies that do not provide adequate transparency.
+This is common when it comes to whether or not your services are rendered under the actual team itself.
 Smaller agencies are dependent on potentially outsourcing your entire project to freelancers scattered across multiple cost-efficient countries.
-All too often, this means that they will not be able to build any capabilities in-house and simply outsource your campaign.
+All too often, this means that they will not be able to build any capabilities in-house.
+In this scenario, they simply outsource your campaign.

-Being able to visit the agency’s office, getting insights on their case studies and taking a tour around what kind of talent they have available in-house, will quickly shed light on whether or not your project is going to get outsourced.
-Your campaign will not be able to get the talent needed in a different country that doesn’t have the cultural or intrinsic understanding of the target segment that your product or service is appropriate for.
+Go visit the agency’s office.
+Get insights on their case studies and take a tour around what kind of talent they have available in-house.
+Quickly you will know whether or not your project is going to get outsourced.

-A more common issue with lack of transparency comes from whether or not an agency will give you access to your own data.
-This is important because there are some agencies that run your campaigns through their “own accounts” to limit your accessibility to your own data.
-Only minimal data is shared with you and often limited to “vanity metrics” – which are metrics that at first glance might seem pretty, but don’t have a direct/measurable impact on your business goals (e.g. impressions, traffic but without traffic engagement metrics, cost per click but without return on ad spend) .
+A common issue with lack of transparency comes is an agency will give you access to your own data.
+This is important because there are some agencies that run your campaigns through their “own accounts” to limit your access to your own data.
+Only minimal data is shared with you and is often limited to “vanity metrics” – which are metrics that at first glance might seem pretty, but don’t have a direct/measurable impact on your business goals (e.g. impressions, traffic but without traffic engagement metrics, cost per click but without a return on ad spend).

 This lack of transparency and use of vanity metrics hide the fact that there are other data points that should ALWAYS be of interest for you because they are directly related to your bottom line.